AHEAD

 The WAM Programme offers graduates with disabilities the chance to undertake a minimum 6 month, paid, mentored work placements with high profile Irish employers.

-The WAM Placement Process
+The WAM Process

 A WAM placement is a minimum 6 month, paid, mentored work placement in a company for graduates with disabilities.
 Placements can be in the private or public sector and are typically mainstream graduate entry level positions.
 Graduates must compete for roles that are available, as they would when applying for any job.